yazio/ReadabilityModifier/README.md

 What it is
 ----------

-Displaying multipe lines of text in a single column can make it hard to read the text and easy to lose track of the lines - especially on devices with a great screen width, like iPads.
+Displaying multiple lines of text in a single column can make it hard to read the text and easy to lose track of the lines - especially on devices with a great screen width, like iPads.

 ### With the modifier applied:
 ![](example_images/example_with_modifier.png)